 5. Can you help me get a solar upgrade or battery?

-With the cost of batteries falling each year and governments now introducing rebates, solar batteries will soon become financially achievable and the next step for many solar households.
+With the cost of batteries falling each year and governments now introducing rebates, solar batteries are becoming financially achievable and the next step for many solar households.

 If you’ve got solar, it’s important to know you’ve got a team of experts by your side to help you work out when it’s time to upgrade.